2022-2023 Volunteer Opportunities

 The ACPA Executive Committee is an elected group of parents consisting of several Officers and various Committee Chairs.
 Each June, a Nominating Committee presents a slate of candidates at the ACPA Annual General Meeting.
 The term of office is generally one year, with re-election permissible for a second term.
 Together, the committee oversees various portfolios under the mandate “to take an active interest in the comfort and well-being of our students through cooperation with the Principal.”
 The role of the Executive includes welcoming parents, encouraging parent involvement through the ongoing recruitment of volunteers, being a resource for volunteers, attending monthly Executive meetings, being a part of the decision-making process within the Parents’ Association, reporting regularly on progress and developments in their portfolios and being a good representative for Appleby College and the ACPA.
 As a parent at Appleby, you are welcome and encouraged to attend any of the monthly Executive Committee meetings.
 Dates and times are announced in ATW.

 Time required: Varies depending on position.
 Monthly committee meetings (2 hours) take place the second Tuesday of every month, either at 8 am or 7 pm.

 Skills required: Skills vary with position but mostly commitment & interest.

 School Plays - January through March

-If costumes, lighting, set or prop design interests you, get involved with the Middle School Play (May) or the All-School Play (February) including playing in the bit band! (for the All-School Play only).
+If costumes, lighting, set or prop design interests you, get involved with the Middle School Play (May) or the All-School Play (February).
 Volunteer work begins early in the year, with more volunteer hours required closer to the nights of the play.

 Time required: Rehearsals for the main school play begin January and continue through March.